 - We receive personal information provided to us directly, for example when you speak on the telephone with any of our personnel or you register to receive communications from us

 - We may collect or receive information about you from other sources.
-For example we may use publically available sources to allow us to maintain the accuracy of contact details we hold for you
+For example we may use publicly available sources or third-party vendors to allow us to maintain the accuracy of contact details we hold for you or provide missing information

 - We collect information as part of our due diligence procedures when entering into contracts with suppliers or vendors